 --no-dev

-argument to install development tools.
+argument to install the development dependencies.

 Configuring Solder